 “Does it feel cold baby, does it feel hot?”…definitely hot.

-Ready for some f*ck you songs ?
+Ready for some f*ck you songs?
 Yeah you are.
-Bare is home to not 1, but 2 but straight up f-you songs.
+Bare is home to not one, but two straight-up f-you songs.
 The culprits, “Bitter Pill” and “Erased” are both angry insistent little grooves, nasty pop barnacles where Annie isn’t having it anymore.
 As such both feature appropriately assertive vocals and declarations of separation that are not remotely coy or wistful:

 I’m gonna put it all behind me